brayanj4y/Supply-chain-management-dashboard-with-boostrap/README.md

    - Select your branch and provide a clear title and description of your changes.
    - Submit the PR for review.

-8. **Collaborate on the PR**
-   - Address feedback or requested changes from reviewers if necessary.

-### 🚨 Guidelines
-- Ensure your changes pass any existing tests or include new tests if required.
-- Document any new features or changes in the project's documentation.

 ## 📞 Contact the Developer